-This post shows students and new users steps to enable TPM 2.0 (Trusted Platform Module) so that their PC is compatible to install and run Windows 11, and is also able to download and install all Windows updates
+This post shows students and new users steps to enable TPM 2.0 (Trusted Platform Module) so that their PC is compatible with installing and run Windows 11, and is also able to download and install all Windows updates

-Microsoft puts in place some basic requirements to install or upgrade to Windows 11.
+Microsoft puts some basic requirements to install or upgrade to Windows 11.
 One of these requirements is to have TPM 2.0 enabled in your system UEFI/BIOS.

 If your system’s motherboard supports TPM 2.0 but it’s not enabled, you need to go through the UEFI/BIOS setup and enable it so that you can install or upgrade to Windows 11 and continue receiving updates and supports from Microsoft.